-HGC are committed to the Health and Safety of their staff , members, visitors and guests.
-The H&S policy, Risk Assessments and COSHH assessments are available and can be viewed upon a suitable request.
+HGC is committed to the Health and Safety of their staff, members, visitors and guests.
+The H&S policy, Risk Assessments and COSHH assessments are available and can be viewed upon request.

 Like many sports, golf can be a dangerous game and there are numerous associated hazards.
 Players are expected at all times to be aware of danger to both themselves and others.
-This guidance aims to reduce the risks from these hazards by drawing your attention to the following simple control measures, which promote a safety culture for the benefit of us all.
+This guide aims to reduce the risks from these hazards by drawing your attention to the following simple control measures, which aim to promote a safety culture for the benefit of us all.

 Players at HGC have a personal responsibility to follow this common sense guidance.
 Members should familiarise themselves with further information on Health & Safety on the Club website and on the locker room notice board.

-Never play until those players in front of you are out of range.
+Never play until those in front of you are out of range.

-Never play if you feel other players have encroached too much onto the line of your intended shot.
+Never play if you feel others have encroached too much onto the line of your intended shot.
 Always ensure they move to a safer position before playing.

 Always shout “FORE” to warn others of stray shots heading in their direction.

 Always take evasive action on the shout of “FORE” by turning away from the direction of the shout and by covering your face and head with your arms

 Never play shots if you cannot be certain the intended landing area is clear of other golfers, green staff or members of the public.
 Utilise playing partners to ensure you are safe and the intended landing area is clear, i.e. cutting the corner on the 13th hole where there is a public right of way (PROW) across the fairway, which is not visible from the tee.